 If upon booting your Windows system, you frequently get the error – Disk Read error occurred, Press Ctrl+Alt+Del to restart here are a few things you could try to resolve the issue.

 The first thing you need to do is, press Ctrl+Alt+Del and see.
-However, when you press Ctrl+Alt+Del, if on reboot, the system brings you back to the same error screen, and this goes in a loop, you may need to troubleshoot further.
-If this error is accompanied by a strange noise which signifies a hardware issue.
+However, when you press Ctrl+Alt+Del, if, on reboot, the system brings you back to the same error screen, and this goes in a loop, you may need to troubleshoot further.
+If this error is accompanied by a strange noise that signifies a hardware issue.

 The causes of the error could be many, but we can narrow them down to three basic ones:

-- Incorrect MBR configuration: The most common of reasons for incorrect MBR configuration are disk write errors and virus attacks.
-To quite an extent, it is resolvable through software level troubleshooting without changing the hard disk.
+- Incorrect MBR configuration: The most common reasons for incorrect MBR configuration are disk write errors and virus attacks.
+To quite an extent, it is resolvable through software-level troubleshooting without changing the hard disk.

 - Wrongly configured partition table: If the partition table is not configured right, this issue could yet be resolved at the software level.